Laird-Expert/Laird-API/task/task_json.md

 3. Dates are in UTC format yyyy-mm-dd

 4. Workflow ID is required and is the type of report you wish us to do.

+5. Task User is the Laird Assessors member of staff the case has been automatically sent to.
+(This may change depending on staff avaliablity)

+6. Status is us acknowledging we have rececived the instruction.

 *  This is a **POST** request